kellyjonbrazil/jc/README.md

 ## Usage
 `jc` accepts piped input from `STDIN` and outputs a JSON representation of the previous command's output to `STDOUT`.

-Alternatively, the "magic" syntax can be used by prepending `jc` to the command to be converted.
-Options can be passed to `jc` immediately before the command is given.
 ```
 COMMAND | jc PARSER [OPTIONS]
 ```